dojo/docs/dojo/dnd.rst

 Moveable
 --------

 Moveable is the main class, which is used to give the "moveable" property to a DOM node.
-Instances of this class can be created from the HTML markup automatically by ``dojo.parser`` using ``data-dojo-type="dojo.dnd.Moveable"``.
+Instances of this class can be created from the HTML markup automatically by ``dojo.parser`` using ``data-dojo-type="dojo/dnd/Moveable"``.

 Constructor
 ~~~~~~~~~~~